-Arctic Issues: from Rupes Nigra to energy CEOs
+Explorations and exploitations in the Arctic from Rupes Nigra to the energy CEOs of today

-Ispra, IT, 2024 Cyanotypes on fabrics, various sizes
+Noresund NO, 2023 & Ispra, IT, 2024

+Cyanotypes on fabrics, various sizes, report

-A work in progress series of artworks that aim to contextu-alise and relate a number of issues in the Arctic.
+The project, which I began in 2023 during a textile art residency in Norway, consists of multiple works that will eventually become a large series of artworks that aim to contextualise and relate a number of issues in the Arctic.
 I started with an interest in old European maps of the North Pole, which were incomplete because the North Pole had not yet been discovered.
-So the depictions of it were pure-ly speculative and imaginative.
+So the depictions of it were purely speculative and imaginative.
 This in turn inspired me to compare these fantasies with today's realities, and there were uncanny parallels, and the old maps suddenly seemed almost prophetic to me, pointing to much later events such as melting poles and Arctic oil reserves.
 Through my research of maps I became also very interested the early attempts to discover the North Pole.
 And I also wanted to find a way to weave the stories and images of these voyages into the project as the attitudes of these explorers were not dissimilar to the behavior of today's exploiters in the region.
-During my stay at the EU maker space, I had the opportunity to talk to scientists and schol-ars and learn more things that I had not considered before.
+During my stay at the maker space, I had the opportunity to talk to scientists and scholars and learn more things that I had not considered before.
 They made me more aware of specific problems of the Arctic population in relation to global warming, for example in the case of the Sami population and the problem of reindeer not getting enough food, or the weather phenomenon of black carbon, where the Arctic ice darkens due to air pollution and then no longer reflects as much UV-light, leading to an acceleration of global warming.
 Another story I include is my personal connection to the North Pole.
-As the great-grand-son of the aircraft engineer who designed the Dornier Whale aircraft that Roald Amundsen and his crew used to attempt to fly to the North Pole in 1925, I feel that there is a strong connection to the Arctic, its discovery and history in relation to technology in my own family history.
+As the great-grandson of Claude Dornier, the aircraft engineer who designed the Dornier Whale aircraft that Roald Amundsen and his crew used to attempt to fly to the North Pole in 1925, I feel that there is a strong connection to the Arctic, its discovery and history in relation to technology in my own family history.
+I superimposed the shape of this airplane and a traditional sledge to highlight that traditional technology is at least equal if not better suited to the region (Dornier crash landed and did not succeed to reach its destination).